cockpit-project/cockpit/test/README.md

     test/image-prepare

-This uses the default OS image, which is currently Fedora 39.
+This uses the default OS image.
 See `$TEST_OS` below how to select a different one.

 In most cases you want to run an individual test in a suite, for example: